jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 164H Payment of lump sum contributions
 [Repealed]

-### 164I Recalculation of lump sum contributions on completion of work
+### 164I Recalculation of lump sum contribution on completion of work
 [Repealed]

 ### 164J Refund of or increase in lump sum contribution